 In short, to answer the question posed in the title as to the safety of Mrs. Meyer’s products, unfortunately, I do not recommend them.
 However, there are noticeable changes in their products, which I attribute to consumer power.
 Therefore, thank you, my reader, for being active in the consumer market and affecting manufacturers’ decisions.

 The first change in Mrs. Meyer’s products as I mentioned above is the disclosure of their fragrance ingredients and warning us that there are allergens among them.
-Another change is that Mrs. Meyer’s does not claim any longer to have natural cleaning products.
+Another change is that Mrs. Meyer’s no longer claims that it has natural cleaning products.

 As always, I emphasize the importance of looking at the ingredients.
 My Superpower Cheat Sheet will help you estimate a product’s safety in a matter of seconds.
 Please feel free to visit my IRLFY Shop to check out the products I approve of and recommend.
 I am especially fond of these non-toxic cleaners that won’t break the bank and give you peace of mind.